Advancing AI Research Assistants with Expert-Involved Learning: Methods

-We present case studies in Figures~\ref{fig: correct answer} (f) and (g) to further illustrate our results.
-In Figure~\ref{fig: correct answer} (f), while the human participator was unable to identify the desired panel from the figure, an LMM assistant also provided a wrong answer, but it made a more effortful attempt than the human participator by providing the rationales.
-In Figure~\ref{fig: correct answer} (g), while the human participator was confused about the figure due to its complexity, the LLM assistant was able to retrieve the relevant knowledge and identify, extract, and explain the patterns of the region in ``E"s from the figure to correctly answer the question.
-Since we allowed human participators to search for external resources to answer this question, our finding implies that LMM has a stronger ability to integrate knowledge about genomic annotation to answer this question.
-Furthermore, the LMM can also correct the incorrect answer made by the human participator, implying that our proposed pipeline can fix the incorrect answer caused by the knowledge gap effectively.
-In summary, our LMM verification and correction framework successfully enhances the performance of less analytically skilled human participators, bringing them to a level comparable to the top experts.
+We present case studies in Figures~\ref{fig: correct answer} (f) and (g) to further illustrate the effectiveness of the verification–correction framework.
+In Figure~\ref{fig: correct answer} (f), the human participant failed to identify the target panel, and the LMM assistant also produced an incorrect response.
+However, unlike the human, the LMM provided explicit reasoning, demonstrating a more systematic attempt at problem solving.
+In Figure~\ref{fig: correct answer} (g), the human participant was unable to interpret the figure due to its complexity, whereas the LMM successfully retrieved relevant domain knowledge, identified and extracted the patterns in the ``E" regions, and produced a correct explanation.
+Notably, human participants were permitted to consult external resources for this task, suggesting that the LMM exhibited a stronger ability to integrate genomic annotation knowledge in reaching the correct conclusion.
+These examples highlight two important points: (1) the LMM can correct human errors arising from knowledge gaps, and (2) the proposed verification–correction pipeline effectively elevates the performance of less analytically skilled participants to a level comparable with top human experts.